 Whether it was in a basement at a college party, or on the back..

 Bar and restaurant managers typically work 50-60 hour work weeks.
-Managers are sleep deprived, stretched impossibly thin, and they're lucky if they have enough time to enjoy a..
+Managers are sleep deprived, stretched impossibly thin, and they're lucky if they have enough time to enjoy a day..

 The hiring process is a dreaded one for bar and restaurant owners.
-The hospitality industry experiences more turnover than any other industry, and a rotating crop of employees..
+The hospitality industry experiences more turnover than any other industry, and a rotating crop of employees is..

 Given the strict capacity limitations during COVID-19, it's not feasible to reopen your restaurant or bar with a full staff.

-Whether some of your employees choose not to..
+Whether some of your employees choose not to return,..

 As if running a restaurant weren't stressful enough, we now have to keep in mind the additional safety and sanitation guidelines to stop the spread of COVID-19.
 Following these..